Llama-4-Scout-17B-16E Measured: CPU Q6_K 17tok/s vs GPU nvfp4 60tok/s, Cache Strategy and 100K Context Boundary

 Llama-4-Scout is Meta’s MoE model with 16 experts and 17B active parameters.
 Compared to Maverick’s 128 experts, fewer experts mean structurally better CPU cache efficiency.

 The same model was tested on both CPU inference (Q6_K / llama.cpp) and GPU inference (nvfp4 / vLLM), comparing speed, quality, and memory behavior.
-The impression that “CPU LLM is slow” may be influenced by cold-start behavior; steady-state performance after cache warming tells a different story.
+The impression that “CPU LLM is slow” may be shaped by cold-start behavior; steady-state performance after cache warming tells a different story.

 Objective